Ryan-M-Smith/Quinton-VoiceAssistant/README-EXT.md

 #### Python Version

 You will need to install and run Quinton-VoiceAssistant with Python 3.8 or newer.
 Download and install the correct build and version of Python for your operating system [here](https://python.org/downloads).
-As of this version's, release date, the latest version of Python is 3.9.1.

 **macOS Users:** If you'd prefer, you can install Python via Homebrew rather than from source.